aibasel-teaching/krummstab/README.md

 # Development

 There are some tests written in the `pytest` framework.
-This requires `pytest`, which can be installed via `pip3 install pytest` for example, and Xournal++ (https://github.com/xournalpp/xournalpp), which can be installed via `sudo apt install xournalpp` on Ubuntu.
+This requires `pytest`, which can be installed via `pip3 install pytest` for example, and [Xournal++](https://github.com/xournalpp/xournalpp), which can be installed via `sudo apt install xournalpp` on Ubuntu.
 Tests can then be executed by running `pytest` in the root directory of the project.